AjayDanasekaran/Bank_Management/README.md

 The banking management system has tools for bank employees to perform the customer related bank work.
 The bank employees can use these tools to easily create accounts for new customers and choose between a current account or savings account.
 The bank employees can record deposits and withdrawals made by the customer.
-The can modify the details of the account, view all account holders in a list and close accounts of a customer.
+The employee can modify the details of the account, view all account holders in a list and close accounts of a customer.
 # Requirements
 * Compiler: C++ compiler Dev or Turbo C++